Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 • X-rays or ultrasound if obstruction or organ disease is suspected

-Treatment depends on the cause and may include fluids, anti-nausea medication, diet changes, parasite treatment, pain control, and sometimes hospitalization or surgery.
+Treatment depends on the cause and may include fluids, anti-nausea medication, diet adjustments, parasite treatment, pain relief, and sometimes hospitalization.

 9) How to reduce future vomiting

-Once your cat is stable, these steps often cut down mystery vomiting episodes:
+Once your cat is stable, these steps often cut down repeat episodes:

 1) Slow down meals